Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 7. Treatment planning and Full Dental Report for advanced or complex cases

 Patients often present to LCIAD with advanced or complex problems.
-These require more time for proper diagnosis, treatment planning and communication.
+These require more time for proper treatment planning and communication to fulfil our obligations to you for your consent process.

-For such cases, we will normally advise a Full Dental Report (FDR) instead of a Preliminary Dental Report.
-Far more information needs to be processed and communicated to you than can be included in a preliminary report and can take 3-4 hours in our own private time in the evenings or weekends to collate.
+For such cases, we will normally advise a Full Dental Report (FDR) after your Preliminary Dental Report.
+Far more information needs to be processed and communicated to you than can be included in a preliminary report and can take around 4 hours in our own private time in the evenings or weekends to collate.

 Our ethos and medicolegal requirements in the UK demand that detailed information is provided for you to be able to make treatment decisions and consent to what is being proposed in a way that is appropriate for you as an individual.